 The inventory acquired was revalued to its fair value.
 While the cost of raw materials generally approximates fair value, the value of work in process and finished goods inventory was "stepped up" by \$482,000, representing the estimated selling price of that inventory less the sum of costs to complete and a reasonable allowance for the Company's selling efforts.
 This "stepped up" inventory value was recognized within the Company's cost of sales in the three months ended June 30, 2014.
+Subsequent to the Date of Acquisition, the inventory was further adjusted by approximately \$120,000, reflecting the value of the inventory acquired as of April 1, 2014.

-The identifiable intangible assets as a result of the acquisition will be amortized over their respective estimated useful lives as follows:
+The identifiable intangible assets and their respective estimated useful lives or amortization period are as follows: